mercadopago/devsite-docs/guides/mp-point/integration-api/test-integration-configuration.en.md

 >
 > Note
 >
-> We recommend sending the `store_id` and `pos_id` parameters in this request to verify that the configuration is correct.
+> We recommend sending the query params `store_id` and `pos_id` in this request to verify that the configuration is correct.
 These parameters will allow you to obtain not only the devices associated with a Mercado Pago account, but also those specifically linked to a store and POS within that account, respectively.
 The values of these parameters will be those received in the responses to the creation of each.

 2. Lastly, make a **PATCH** request to the [Change operation mode](/developers/en/reference/integrations_api/_point_integration-api_devices_device-id/patch) endpoint, replacing the `device-id` value in the path with the `id` of the device obtained in the previous step.
 Additionally, you must complete the `operating_mode` field with the value `PDV`, which enables the device to operate in the integrated mode with the API.